-\\\ Assignment due Feb 21st: After having read Bernard and Babbie, imagine your team has gotten a small grant to study the job satisfaction of women in Washington State.
-The research question is: "Are women satisfied in all respects with their jobs?"
-In 3 or more pages, explain how your team would draw a cluster sample that would be representative of all "the working women" in Washington State.
-Be specific in your detail and frugal in your design (e.g., consider using a sample size calculator).
-Keep in mind that the most accurate samples are both representative and randomly drawn.
+Assignment due Feb 21st: After having read Bernard and Babbie, imagine you work for a research firm that gets a small grant to study the job satisfaction of working women in Washington State.
+Because money is tight, your team can't interview (or survey) more than 500 women total.
+So the research question is: "Are women satisfied in all respects with their jobs?"
+In 2-3 pages (NOT >3), explain how you would draw a multistage cluster sample that would be representative of all "the working women" in Washington State.
+Be specific in your detail, and frugal in your design.
+Remember that the most accurate samples are both representative and randomly drawn.
 Finally, make sure to operationalize "working women," and realize who you're leaving out!
-The following have websites that can help: US Census Bureau, Bureau of Labor Statistics, Municipal Research Services Center of Washington, and the Office of Financial Management.
+The following have websites that can help you dig around for your first steps: US Census Bureau's American Community Survey, US Census Bureau quick facts, US Census Bureau Local Employment Dynamics, US Census Bureau Occupation by Sex and Median Earnings, the Bureau of Labor Statistics, The Economic Opportunities Institute, Municipal Research Services Center of Washington, and the Office of Financial Management.
+One more note: be realistic.
+Realize that any methodology that would require you to show up at a place of employment and ask to talk to their female employees (about job satisfaction) is not likely going to happen.

-Week 6 (Feb 22 - 28): Designing Questions and Doing Interviews
+Week 6 (Feb 21 - 27): Designing Questions and Doing Interviews